MNitin-Reddy/Anamoly-Detection/README.md

 ### 2.3 Gaussian Distribution

 To perform anomaly detection, the algorithm needs to fit a Gaussian distribution to the data's features and then calculate the probability of each example under this distribution.
-The Gaussian distribution is characterized by two parameters: mean ($\mu$) and variance ($\sigma^2$).
+Two parameters characterize the Gaussian distribution: mean ($\mu$) and variance ($\sigma^2$).

 For each feature in the dataset, the algorithm estimates the mean and variance, which are then used to evaluate the probability density of each data point.
 ```python